 Stanford lost early in the CWS in both of its national championship seasons in 1987 and 1988.
 In the final year of the one-bracket eight-team double elimination format in 1987, Stanford lost its third game of the CWS to Oklahoma State (6-2) before rolling off three consecutive wins versus Louisiana State (6-5, 10 inn.), Texas (9-3) and Oklahoma State (9-5) to capture the first baseball national title in school history.
 In the first year of the new format with two brackets of four teams each in 1988, the Cardinal lost its second CWS game to Cal State Fullerton (5-3) before coming back to win four games in a row.
 Stanford earned a spot in the one-game championship by defeating Miami (2-1) and avenging its loss to Cal State Fullerton with a pair of victories (4-1, 9-5) over the Titans.
 Stanford then defeated Pac-10 rival Arizona State (9-4) in the championship game.

-Stanford has won 23 of its last 26 games overall and 10 of its last 12 games versus ranked teams.
+Stanford has won eight of its last nine games versus ranked teams.

-Stanford has outscored its opponents 99-44 in postseason action this year.
-The Cardinal is outhitting opponents .317 to .239 and has a 3.31 ERA, while opponents have posted a 7.37 ERA.
+Stanford has posted an 8-1 postseason record while outscoring its opponents 81-32 in postseason action this year.
+The Cardinal is outhitting opponents .339 to .232 and has a 3.26 ERA, while opponents have put up an 8.42 ERA.

-Stanford has committed just three errors in seven 2003 College World Series games for a .989 CWS fielding percentage and just eight errors in 11 postseason games for a .981 mark.
+Stanford has committed just two errors in the 2003 College World Series for a .987 CWS fielding percentage and just seven in nine postseason games for a .979 mark.

-Stanford scored first for the 49th time in 67 games this year and improved to 43-6 in games in which it has scored first.
+Stanford improved to 41-5 in games in which it has scored first.